t-bingham/SpeedClimberTracking/README.md

 _**What to do, what to do?**_

 This is a checklist for what I need to do and how I plan to do it.
-As I complete these tasks I will ~~cross them out~~ so I feel good about myself or something.
+As I complete these tasks I will ~~cross them out~~ so I feel good about myself or something and - [x] the -[].

 - [ ] Identify a box which *approximates* the center of mass of a person from behind
 - [ ] Use a centroid algorithm to confirm the center